Phonon-assisted relaxation and decoherence of singlet-triplet qubits in Si/SiGe quantum dots

 \section{Introduction}

-Quantum dots (QDs) populated by electrons or holes are considered to be promising platforms for the physical realization of qubits for quantum computation.\cite{loss:pra98,hanson:rmp07,kloeffel:arcmp13} Much progress both in theory and experiment was made in studying GaAs-based QDs.\cite{johnson:nature05, levy:prl02, taylor:natphys05, petta:science05, foletti:09, khaetskii:prl02, merkulov:prb02, shulman:science12, coish:prb04, bluhm:nature11, burkard:prb99, klinovaja:prb12,doherty:15, yoneda:prl14, scarlino:prl14, chesi:prb14, cerfontaine:prl14, biesinger:arxiv15, martins:arxiv15} However, recently Si or Ge based QDs attracted much attention.
+Quantum dots (QDs) populated by electrons or holes are considered to be promising platforms for the physical realization of qubits for quantum computation \cite{loss:pra98,hanson:rmp07,kloeffel:arcmp13}.
+Much progress both in theory and experiment was made in studying GaAs-based QDs \cite{johnson:nature05, levy:prl02, taylor:natphys05, petta:science05, foletti:09, khaetskii:prl02, merkulov:prb02, shulman:science12, coish:prb04, bluhm:nature11, burkard:prb99, klinovaja:prb12,doherty:15, yoneda:prl14, scarlino:prl14, chesi:prb14, cerfontaine:prl14, biesinger:arxiv15, martins:arxiv15}.
+However, recently Si- or Ge-based QDs attracted much attention.
 The reason is that in isotopically purified $^{28}$Si or isotopes of Ge with nuclear spin $0$ (e.g.\ $^{76}$Ge) decoherence sources characteristic to GaAs are absent, namely hyperfine interaction and spin orbit interaction (SOI) due to lattice-inversion asymmetry.
-Known schemes for spin qubits in Si or Ge are based on, e.g., donor electron spins,\cite{laucht:apl14, tyryshkin:nature12, hile:apl15, watson:prl15} host\cite{pla:prl14} and donor\cite{steger:science12, saeedi:science13, usman:prb15, kane:nature98, hill:sa15} nuclear spins, nuclear-electron spin qubits (Si:Bi),\cite{morley:natmater13} qubits based on Si/SiO$_2$ structures,\cite{muhonen:jpcm15, veldhorst:nature15, calderon:prl06} hole spin qubits in Ge-Si core-shell nanowires,\cite{kloeffel:prb11, hu:nnano12, maier:prb13, kloeffel:prb13} and lateral QDs within the 2D electron gas (2DEG) in Si/SiGe heterostructures.\cite{kawakami:nnano14, zajac:arxiv15, takeda:apl13} The sixfold degeneracy of conduction band valleys in Si can be an additional source of decoherence \cite{tahan:prb14} compared to GaAs.
-However, four of the six valleys get split off by a large energy of the order of a hundred meV in SiGe/Si/SiGe quantum wells because of the strain.\cite{zwanenburg:rmp13} Due to confinement, which may also be varied via electric fields, the twofold degeneracy of the remaining valleys is lifted, and reported valley splittings are of the order of 0.1--1\mbox{ meV}.\cite{goswami:nature07, xiao:apl10, yang:natcom13, zwanenburg:rmp13} For instance, electric control over the valley splitting for QDs in Si/SiO$_2$ was reported, and the presented energy range for the valley splitting is 0.3--0.8\mbox{ meV}.\cite{yang:natcom13} Therefore, it is possible to suppress the effect of many valleys in Si if the energies characteristic for the qubit subspace are small enough.
+Known schemes for spin qubits in Si or Ge are based on, e.g., hole spins in CMOS devices \cite{maurand:natcom16}, hut wires \cite{watzinger:nanolett16}, and Ge-Si core-shell nanowires \cite{kloeffel:prb11, hu:nnano12, maier:prb13, kloeffel:prb13, brauns:prb16}, donor electron spins \cite{laucht:apl14, tyryshkin:nature12, hile:apl15, watson:prl15, wang:arxiv17}, host \cite{pla:prl14} and donor \cite{steger:science12, saeedi:science13, usman:prb15, kane:nature98, hill:sa15, muhonen:arxiv17} nuclear spins, nuclear-electron spin qubits (Si:Bi) \cite{morley:natmater13}, qubits based on Si/SiO$_2$ structures \cite{muhonen:jpcm15, veldhorst:nature15, calderon:prl06}, and lateral QDs within the two-dimensional electron gas (2DEG) in Si/SiGe heterostructures \cite{takeda:apl13, kawakami:nnano14, zajac:arxiv15, takeda:sciadv16, zajac:science18, watson:nat18}.
+The sixfold degeneracy of conduction band valleys in Si can be an additional source of decoherence \cite{gamble:prb12, tahan:prb14} compared to GaAs.
+However, four of the six valleys get split off by a large energy of the order of a hundred meV in SiGe/Si/SiGe quantum wells because of the strain \cite{tahan:prb14, schaeffler:sst97, friesen:prb07, zwanenburg:rmp13}.
+Due to confinement, which may also be varied via electric fields, the twofold degeneracy of the remaining valleys is lifted, and reported valley splittings are of the order of 0.1--1\mbox{ meV} \cite{friesen:prb07, goswami:nature07, xiao:apl10, yang:natcom13, zwanenburg:rmp13}.
+For instance, electric control over the valley splitting for QDs in Si/SiO$_2$ was reported, and the presented energy range for the valley splitting is 0.3--0.8\mbox{ meV} \cite{yang:natcom13}.
+Therefore, it is possible to suppress the effect of many valleys in Si if the energies characteristic for the qubit subspace are small enough.